Kim Jordan Biography

-Kim, a former music teacher for the Washington, D.C. public school system, has received numerous awards including the prestigious ASCAP Music Award for composing and producing a top ten song on the Billboard’s charts, “We Must Be In Love,” recorded by the group Pure Soul.
+Kim, a former music teacher for the Washington, D.C. public school system, has received numerous awards including the prestigious ASCAP Music Award for composing and producing a # 7 chart topping song on the Billboard’s charts, “We Must Be In Love,” recorded by Pure Soul.
 She also received the Urban Gospel Alliance and Urban Gospel Industry Awards for Female Artist and Producer of the year in the gospel-jazz category.

 On September 30, 2001, Kim was ordained as a Minster of the Gospel at Crossover Church in Hyattsville, MD, where she continues to serve as Minister of Arts and Community Worship.
 In December of 2008, Kim received her Master of Arts in Practical Theology from Regent University and is pursuing a Doctorial Degree fusing Theology and Jazz.

-Kim continues to perform with her band “Uncommon” and remains a much sought after Artist, Producer, Musician, Arranger, Director, Vocal Coach, Preacher, Teacher and Facilitator for Churches, Record Labels, Artists, Choirs, Conferences, Seminars and Workshops.
+Kim continues to record, produce, promote and run ProSounity Music Entertainment and perform with her band “Uncommon.”
+She remains a much sought after Artist, Composer, Producer, Musician, Arranger, Director, Vocal Coach, Preacher, Teacher and Facilitator for Churches, Record Labels, Artists, Choirs, Conferences, Seminars and Workshops.

 Facebook: Kim Jordan